 (5) This chapter shall not forbid the installation of telecommunications systems in a single family residential building or on the immediate premises of the building by the owner if the owner is living on, or about to live on, the premises.

-(6) This chapter shall exempt and has no application to any holder of an electrical contractor's license, certificate A, or the holder of an electrician's journeyperson's license, certificate B, issued by the Rhode Island department of labor and training, division of professional regulation, and an electrician apprentice registered by the department of labor and training working under the direct supervision of a holder of an electrician journeyperson's license, Class B. Work performed pursuant to this chapter shall be designed in accordance with the provisions of this chapter or a manufacturer's design and specification installation instruction.
+(6) This chapter shall exempt and has no application to any holder of an electrical contractor's license, certificate A, or the holder of a journeyperson electrician's license, certificate B, issued by the Rhode Island department of labor and training, division of professional regulation, and an electrician apprentice registered by the department of labor and training working under the direct supervision of a holder of a journeyperson electrician's license, Class B. Work performed pursuant to this chapter shall be designed in accordance with the provisions of this chapter or a manufacturer's design and specification installation instruction.

-(7) This chapter shall not forbid any person who now holds a license issued by the state in the performance of their normal duties; nor shall it forbid any person who now holds a license to operate a moving picture machine in the performance of their normal duties; provided, that the person holds a valid license that was granted by a town or city council in the state or by an official, board, or agency endowed with authority to issue that license.
+(7) This chapter shall not forbid any person who now holds a license issued by the state in the performance of his or her normal duties; nor shall it forbid any person who now holds a license to operate a moving picture machine in the performance of his or her normal duties; provided, that the person holds a valid license that was granted by a town or city council in the state or by an official, board, or agency endowed with authority to issue that license.
 This exemption does not apply to work performed that is not directly related to the performance of the duties of the license holder that are regulated under the valid license.

 (ii) The staff employed by the self-provider shall not be required to be licensed under this chapter while performing work in supporting the telecommunications system(s) within its organization, affiliates, members, or network.